maskimko/SelfDeployTask/Readme.md

  - Sign package by GPG

+ * Note 0: Timings:
+    - Spinning up an VPC takes about 5 minutes (Mainly because of waiting for EC2 instances to bootstrap)
+    - Shut down the region takes about 2 minutes
-*Note 1:* It is better to launch this code on GNU/Linux
+ * Note 1: It is better to launch this code on GNU/Linux

-*Note 2:* If you use Mac OS, AWS EC2 instances will not be able to execute the deployed binary, because they are Linux not Mac OS
+ * Note 2: If you use Mac OS, AWS EC2 instances will not be able to execute the deployed binary, because they are Linux not Mac OS
+ * Note 3: I temporary disable start of deployed binary